leuas/Vrdndi/docs/USAGE.md

 model.predict(inference_data=inference_data)
 ```

->Note: I haven't add a function to automatically clean the encoded tensor file, so you may delete these manually.
-(But added to backlog)
+>Note: I haven't add a function to automatically clean the encoded tensor file (but added to backlog), so you may delete these manually.

 ## NiceGUI Website